Skip to contents

 nrep

 The number of replications to generate the simulated datasets.
-Default is NULL.
-Must be set when called to create a power4test object.
+Default is NULL and will be determined internally.

 n